First time buying?

 See our financing guide for a breakdown of closing costs for buyers.

-Cooperatives (i.e. co-ops) comprise over 80% of all apartments on the market throughout Brownstone Brooklyn and Manhattan.
-When you purchase a co-op, you’re technically buying “shares” of the corporation that owns the building.
-Upon closing, you’ll receive a stock certificate and proprietary lease.
-Generally, the bigger your apartment, the more shares you own.
 Collective decision-making within a co-op building tends to foster a strong sense of community among fellow shareholders and neighbors.
 One advantage to co-ops is that foreclosures are rare, in part due to the screening process.
 The building itself is first in line whenever it comes to recovering funds in the event of a shareholder’s default.
-Closing costs for co-ops are significantly less than those of condos too.
+Closing costs for co-ops are generally lower than those for condos.

 • Maintenance